 By way of disclosure, I retired from 12+ years as a defense industry lawyer working primarily in Navy shipbuilding around the time Stavridis retired from the Navy.
-I was on unpaid “public service leave” from this position for my East Africa democracy assistance work at the International Republican Institute.
-So Stavridis’ “high altitude” and military-centric perspective is very much something I was used to being around but will not be intuitive to those from other places (such those living in the various countries in Africa) or backgrounds.
+I was on unpaid “public service leave” for my East Africa democracy assistance work at the International Republican Institute.
+So Stavridis’ perspective is all “second nature” for me but will not be intuitive to those from other places and backgrounds.

-As for McClarty Associates, longtime readers or those who otherwise follow Kenyan elections closely might remember that McClarty Associates Vice Chairman John Negroponte was Deputy Secretary of State during the 2007-08 election crisis in Kenya.
+[Longtime readers or those who otherwise follow Kenyan elections closely might remember that McClarty Associates Vice Chairman John Negroponte was Deputy Secretary of State during the 2007-08 election crisis in Kenya.
 Negroponte met with representatives of the ODM opposition seeking release of the embargoed USAID-funded International Republican Institute exit poll done with the University of California, San Diego, showing an Odinga win.
-I learned through FOIA that Kalonzoo Musyoka met with Negroponte the same day:
+I learned through FOIA that Kalonzo Musyoka met with Negroponte the same day:

 The Kalonzo-Negroponte meeting was the same day as U.S. Senate hearings on the Kenyan election, lobbying by ODM with IRI and Negroponte for release of the USAID/IRI exit poll and that evening’s announcement that IRI found the poll “invalid”.
 (My FOIA did not result in any documents regarding the ODM-Negroponte meeting.)